voteagora/near-merkle-claim/README.md

 # near-merkle-claim

-This is an implementation of a Merkle claim contract that utilizes keccack256 hashes to prove balances for a given accountId.
-This can be used to distribute NEAR tokens to these respective users given a predefined list of recipients.
-These contracts use the accumulator pattern to show the inclusion of a given hash in the merkle tree set.
+This contract implements a Merkle-based claim mechanism that uses keccak256 hashes to verify an account’s allocated balance.
+It enables the distribution of NEAR tokens to a predefined list of recipients by allowing each user to cryptographically prove their eligibility.
+The contract uses an accumulator pattern to verify that a given hash is included in the Merkle tree.

 ## How It Works

-1. Owner funds the contract and supplies a merkle root, and claim end period for each campaign
+1. The owner initializes each campaign by funding the contract and providing a Merkle root along with a claim end date.
-2. Users(accountId) who are recipients can supply a proof along with the expected balance to the `claim` method.
-Once the proof is verified, NEAR is sent.
+2. Eligible users (by accountId) submit a claim by calling the claim method with their Merkle proof and expected balance.
+If the proof is valid, the contract transfers the corresponding amount of NEAR to the user.
-3. After the claim period ends, the owner can then withdraw the remaining unclaimed balance.
+3. After the claim period expires, the owner may withdraw any remaining unclaimed NEAR from the contract.

 ## How to Build Locally?